UFC Fight Pass looks like any UFC, MMA, and combat sports fan dream.

 UFC Fight Pass Review - Takeaways

-UFC Fight Pass is a great idea, poorly executed.
+UFC Fight Pass is a great idea, but poorly executed.

 It's great to be able to watch every fight, anywhere, anytime.